Faculty and Instructors

 career

-Received doctoral degree from the Graduate School of Economics, Hokkaido University in 2021.
+Received a doctorate from the Graduate School of Economics, Hokkaido University in 2021.

 Message to Students